 If your hair is natural, consider the texture before tackling it with a double dose of heat.
 Fine and thin textures should stick to flat iron heat only.
 Very thick textures may want to blow dry hair before straightening; a gentle blow dry on low-to-medium heat on air-dried hair is the best way to begin the straightening process without overdoing it.
 Simply use a nozzle attachment and brush through the hair with a paddle brush in small sections.
 Alternately, use a comb attachment on your dryer.

 How to Do It Best

 Once your hair is dry, iron it with an appropriate level of heat.
 But what's appropriate?
 The best flat irons come with adjustable temperature settings.
 Please try and avoid any that simply go from low to high because you don't know what the "high" setting really means; it could very well be too hot for your hair.
-Instead, on an adjustable iron, begin with the lowest heat that straightens your hair in one or two passes.
-This could be anywhere in the range of 300 to 400 degrees.
-Try and limit the number of passes you make on each hair section.

 Remember, when heat styling, you always need: